 Zero Percent Financing: Citi Simplicity® Card

 The Citi Simplicity® Card is a better substitute for those considering store credit cards for their zero percent financing options.
-The card gives 18 months of 0% introductory APR on purchases and balance transfers.
-Even the best store credit cards typically offer consumers up to 24 months of 0% interest.
+The card gives 12 months of 0% introductory APR on purchases and 21 months on balance transfers.
 The Citi Simplicity® Card is also great for consumers who are dealing with a mountain of debt on other credit card accounts.
 You can transfer balances from those other cards over to this one and enjoy the 0% APR period, however you will have to pay a fee of $5 or 5% of each transfer.

 The benefit of using this card over store credit cards is the better ongoing APR, after the zero percent promo period ends.
-The interest rate will be anywhere between 15.74% - 25.74% Variable, based on your creditworthiness.
-Even those with poor credit scores who get the highest rates will come out ahead of most store credit cards.
+The APR will be anywhere between 15.99% - 25.99%* (Variable), based on your creditworthiness.

 What You Should Know About Store Credit Cards